In Colombia, protesters march on as talks stall and blockades remain

 By Luis Jaime Acosta and Oliver Griffin

-BOGOTA, June 2 (Reuters) - Colombians are set to march in the streets again on Wednesday amid a stalemate at talks between the government and leaders of anti-government protests which are stretching into their second month.
+BOGOTA, June 2 (Reuters) - Thousands of Colombians took to the streets again on Wednesday amid a stalemate in talks between the government and leaders of anti-government protests which are stretching into their second month.

 Demonstrations against the social and economic policies of President Ivan Duque began on April 28, with marchers demanding a basic income, opportunities for young people, and an end to police violence.